Shiga Prefecture

 Videos

-My video clips of Shiga Prefecture are at YouTube.
-See all my Shiga videos here (YouTube).
+My video clips of Shiga Prefecture are on YouTube.
+See all my Shiga videos indexed in categories here.

 Miscellaneous